asynchronics/tai-time/README.md

 - it is computationally efficient for arithmetic operations involving the standard `Duration` type, which uses a very similar internal representation,
-- with a 1970 epoch (see `MonotonicTime`), exact conversion to a Unix timestamp is trivial and only requires subtracting from this timestamp the number of leap seconds between TAI and UTC time,
+- when a 1970 epoch is chosen (see `MonotonicTime`):
+  * exact conversion to a Unix timestamp is trivial and only requires subtracting from this timestamp the number of leap seconds between TAI and UTC time,
-- with a 1970 epoch, it constitutes a strict 96-bit superset of 80-bit PTP IEEE-1588 timestamps, a widely used standard for high-precision time distribution,
+  * it constitutes a strict 96-bit superset of 80-bit PTP IEEE-1588
+    timestamps, a widely used standard for high-precision time distribution,
-- with a 1970 epoch, it is substantially similar (though not strictly identical) to the [TAI64N] time format,
+  * it is substantially similar (though not strictly identical) to the [TAI64N] time format,
-- with a custom epoch, it can represent other monotonic clocks such as the Global Position System and the Galileo System Time clocks (see e.g. `GpsTime`, `GstTime`, `Tai1958Time` and `Tai1972Time`).
+- with a custom epoch, other monotonic clocks such as the Global Position System and the Galileo System Time clocks can be represented (see `GpsTime`, `GstTime`, `Tai1958Time` and `Tai1972Time`).

 `MonotonicTime`, an alias for `TaiTime` with an epoch set at 1970-01-01 00:00:00